My kind of hero...

 Of course, the actual book takes about a third of its pages telling us the story of some unrelated and uninteresting character who crashes the rather unlikely party thrown by John Constantine which brings the characters together.
 I'd think if you had that many formerly headlining characters you'd want to have some fun with their interactions rather than devoting so much of the book to some new nobody.
 As it is the whole thing becomes a bit of "oh, look, it's that guy from that thing.
 And there's that other guy from the other thing.
 And look, they're talking to each other in this thing".
 It all just seems a lot less fun than you'd think having all these characters should be.

-And while I stopped reading about most of those characters long before DC stopped publishing them, so I can't comment about how well their handled or if anything plays cleverly off their stories on where they'd be several years after their cancellation, nothing struck me as too profound.
+And while I stopped reading about most of those characters long before DC stopped publishing them, so I can't comment about how well they're handled or if anything plays cleverly off their stories or where they'd be several years after their cancellation, nothing struck me as too profound.
 Shade says strange things, Robotman is a smart alec.
 Eh, overall just a wasted potential idea.
 I'm just glad I paid a lot less than cover price for it.

 LITTLE LULU: ALL DRESSED UP TPB